Clicker-training is fun and effective, and fast becoming the preferred method of training dogs.

 - Some dogs will grow bored and stop learning if the treats are not used correctly.

 - The treat may distract the dog from understanding exactly what he did to earn the reward.

 - Treating can lead to the dog refusing to perform a task unless the treat is produced, meaning the dogs will end up only doing as he is asked when the treat is on show.

 Getting started in clicker training

-- Like with any training, start in an environment that your dog is comfortable and relaxed in.
+- As with any training, start in an environment that you and your dog are comfortable and relaxed in.

 - Begin to associate the click with a reward by following a click-treat-click-treat-click pattern, holding the clicker out of sight.

 - Your dog will eventually begin to associate the clicker with a reward until the click becomes the reward in itself.